sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 probability distribution is, and I have finally managed to find a way to create a graph that focuses entirely on my trousers.
 Everyone wins!
-The only other thing that I need to point out is that probability theory allows you to talk about **non elementary events** as well as elementary ones.
+The only other thing that I need to point out is that probability theory allows you to talk about **non-elementary events** as well as elementary ones.
 The easiest way to illustrate the concept is with an example.
 In the trousers example it is perfectly legitimate to refer to the probability that I wear jeans.
-In this scenario, the “Dani wears jeans” event is said to have happened as long as the elementary event that actually did occur is one of the appropriate ones.
+In this scenario, the “Danielle wears jeans” event is said to have happened as long as the elementary event that actually did occur is one of the appropriate ones.
 In this case “blue jeans”, “black jeans” or “grey jeans”.
 In mathematical terms, we defined the “jeans” event *E* to correspond to the set of elementary events (*X*\ :sub:`1`\ , *X*\ :sub:`2`\ , *X*\ :sub:`3`\ )`.
 If any of these elementary